emoreno-hub/Inventory_Monitoring/README.md

 A moodel was then trained using these hyperparameters using `ml.g4dn.xlarge` for the instance type.

+## Results
-#### Model Evaluation
+#### Model Evaluation and Validation
 By instantiating a pre-trained ResNet50 model with the optimal parameters found from hyper parameter tuning, accuracy for this model was 30%, which is lower than the benchmark of 55.67%.
-It could be the case that I added too many fully connected layers at the end of the model, which I will explore down the road.
+It could be the case that the model had too many fully connected layers at the end of the model.

 ![](https://github.com/emoreno-hub/Inventory_Monitoring_Project/blob/main/screenshots/Model_performance.PNG)